Human Nature (band): Telling Everybody album (1996–1997)

 On 1 March 1996 Human Nature released their first single, "Got It Goin' On", which reached No. 19 on the ARIA Singles Chart.
 It was co-written by the Tierney brothers with their producer, Paul Begaud.
 At the ARIA Music Awards of 1996 they received their first nomination, for Best Talent for "Got It Goin' On".
-They followed up with "Tellin' Everybody" in July, which reached the top 30.
+In July 1996, they followed up with "Tellin' Everybody", again written by Andrew Tierney, Michael Tierney and producer Paul Begaud, which reached the top 30.
 The third single, "Wishes" (27 September), peaked at No. 6 and gave them their first platinum certification from ARIA.
 "Wishes" was co-written by Alan Glass with its producer, Andrew Klippel (ex-member of Euphoria).

 They had opened for Celine Dion on the Australian leg of her Falling Into You Around the World Tour in March 1996.
 They were a support act for the tour's European leg: visiting Ireland, England, France, Belgium, Austria and Switzerland in June 1997.
 They opened for her next world tour, Let's Talk About Love, in 1998, at the concerts in South Korea and Japan.

 On 2 December 1996, Human Nature released their debut album, Telling Everybody, which reached No. 7 on the ARIA Albums Chart and remained in the top 50 for 64 weeks.
 It also reached the top 100 on both the German and the Japanese Albums Charts.
-Eight of its twelve tracks were produced by Begaud and the other four by Klippel.
+Eight of its twelve tracks were produced by Paul Begaud and the other four by Klippel.
 According to Australian musicologist, Ian McFarlane, it "brimmed with silky smooth dance-pop and blue-eyed soul."
 On the ARIA End of Year Albums Chart it reached No. 11.
 Christie Eliezer of Billboard listed the album at number 9 in his top 10 for the year, declaring that it had "Stunning R&B vocals."
 He opined that outside Australia the group's "three strongest markets outside are Japan, Germany and Taiwan."